 Over-exploitation of natural resources leads to the exhaustion of the resources.
 Therefore, the current resources cannot be used at the same pace as nothing will be left for future generations.

 Also Read: Resources on earth

-Stay tuned with BYJU’S to learn more about sustainability of natural resources.
+Stay tuned with BYJU’S to learn more about the sustainability of natural resources.